 - (4) The proxy forwarder calls the Dispatcher using the returnResponsePdu abstract service interface.
-Parameters are: - The messageProcessingModel indicates the Message Processing Model by which the original incoming message was processed. - The securityModel is that of the original incoming management target extracted from the cache. - The securityName is that of the original incoming management target extracted from the cache. - The securityLevel is that of the original incoming management target extracted from the cache. - The contextEngineID is the value extracted from the cache. - The contextName is the value extracted from the cache. - The pduVersion indicates the version of the PDU to be returned. - The PDU is unused. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the value extracted from the cache. - The statusInformation contain the contextEngineID, contextName, counter OID, and counter value received in the report indication.
+Parameters are: - The messageProcessingModel indicates the Message Processing Model by which the original incoming message was processed. - The securityModel is that of the original incoming management target extracted from the cache. - The securityName is that of the original incoming management target extracted from the cache. - The securityLevel is that of the original incoming management target extracted from the cache. - The contextEngineID is the value extracted from the cache. - The contextName is the value extracted from the cache. - The pduVersion indicates the version of the PDU to be returned. - The PDU is unused. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the value extracted from the cache. - The statusInformation contains values specific to the Internal-Class PDU type (for example, for a Report PDU, the statusInformation contains the contextEngineID, contextName, counter OID, and counter value received in the incoming Report PDU).